We have written a lot about getting tickets to Premier League games, because that is the “holy grail” for most US soccer

 The Funny Thing About English Soccer Tickets …

 … is that it is illegal to resell them, even at face value.
-Technically, if I buy two tickets for 20 quid each and then sell one to you for 20 quid, I have broken the law.
+Technically, if you buy two tickets for 20 quid each and then sell one to a friend for 20 quid, you have broken the law.
 Of course, that’s like going 36 in a 35 mph zone; nobody cares.
 Really, they are after the touts (scalpers).

 The Suite Life

 The most common form of hospitality package is basically a seat in the regular part of the stadium that comes with some kind of meal, bar, former player interaction, and so on.
 Sometimes this seat also comes with add-ons like a stadium tour, hotel room, etc. Therefore, it is now part of a package.
 Voila, legality!

 Those agencies, in turn, might also work with resellers to help sell them.
 So sometimes you can get a package from the club, and sometimes you need a reseller.
-Like me.
+Like us.

-It so happens that I am one of those resellers.
-It’s part of the consulting services I offer, along with trip planning and custom itineraries.
-Here’s more on how I am authorized to sell hospitality packages.
+It so happens that Groundhopper Soccer Guides is one of those authorized resellers.
+It’s part of the consulting services we offer, along with trip planning and custom itineraries.
+Here’s more on how we are authorized to sell hospitality packages.

 Sometimes a Seat is Just a Seat

-There are other, less expensive packages.
+There are other, less expensive hospitality options.
 These involve benefits like a buffet and bar with just a seat at the game, as opposed to a spot in a suite or box.
 They are priced according to the location of the seat and the quality of the food.
 So it will be one price for a sandwich, soda, and seat in the corner, and something else entirely for a midfield, mid-stand seat with a buffet and a cash bar.
-Also, of course, Middlesbrough is cheaper than Manchester City.
+Also, of course, Watford is cheaper than Manchester United.

 Speaking of Prices …